plexlad/web_dev_final/README.md

         which may be better for the
     - React: More heavy, but component centered features with near unlimited customization and component options to choose from.
+    - jsep: javascript module that parses expressions.
+Could be used to render live data on the frontend.
 - Backend Tools
     - Golang: Easy to develop and debug, though initial development time is typically longer.
 Focus on code readabilty and libraries such as